-When in POST, you can press a certain key such as F1, F8, or Del key (the specific key differs from PC to PC), to access the Boot Drive order.
+In POST, you can press a specific key, such as F1, F8, or Del key (which differs from PC to PC), to access the Boot Drive order.

-When in the Boot Drive Order menu, you can then choose the drive that has the operating system installed to start the PC.
+In the Boot Drive Order menu, you can choose the drive with the operating system installed to start the PC.

-However, you will have to do this every time you start your PC when the CMOS battery is removed since this setting will not be stored in the CMOS chip.
+However, you’ll need to do this every time you start your PC when the CMOS battery is removed since this setting will not be stored in the CMOS chip.

 POST Issues When CMOS Battery is Removed

-There are some instances when your PC will simply not start without the CMOS battery even when you have taken care of the boot drive order.
+Sometimes, your PC will only start with the CMOS battery, even when you have taken care of the boot drive order.

-In such cases you may see POST error.
-POST stands for Power On Self Test and this is the first test the PC goes through in order to check if all the core hardware is intact.
+In such cases, you may see a POST error.
+POST stands for Power On Self Test, and this is the first test the PC goes through to check if all the core hardware is intact.

-In case of failure you may hear beeping sounds or you may see LED lights flashing on the motherboard.
-You may also see errors related to CMOS itself displayed on your monitor i.e “CMOS Checksum Error”, “CMOS Checksum Bad” etc.
+In case of failure, you may hear beeping sounds or see LED lights flashing on the motherboard.
+You may also see errors related to CMOS itself displayed on your monitor, i.e., “CMOS Checksum Error,” “CMOS Checksum Bad,” etc.

-All motherboards are designed differently, so you can never truly put your finger on a singular issue that can be caused if the CMOS battery is removed.
+All motherboards are designed differently, so you can never truly put your finger on a particular issue that can be caused if the CMOS battery is removed.

-Long story short, it is obviously not ideal to start your PC without a CMOS battery.
+Long story short, starting your PC without a CMOS battery is not ideal.

-While in majority of the cases you should be able to run without CMOS battery installed.
-In other cases it may open a can of worms.
+While in the majority of cases, you should be able to run without a CMOS battery installed.
+In other cases, it may open a can of worms.

 1. How long does a CMOS battery typically last before needing to be replaced?